Entrepreneurship (ENT)

 Typically offered: On Demand

-ENT-4997 Entrepreneurship and Organziational Innovation Capstone (4 Credits)
+ENT-4997 Entrepreneurship and Organizational Innovation Capstone (4 Credits)

 Requisite(s): ENT-2001,Senior Standing